The Psychology Major at Stanford provides flexibility for students pursuing interests in various fields.

 One Writing in the Major (WIM) course:

 The remaining unit requirements can be fulfilled through elective PSYCH courses.
+An elective Psychology course is any PSYCH course that is 3 units or more (excluding independent study, research and practicum).
 There are also four cognate courses from other departments that count as PSYCH courses, not outside units.
 These courses are: BIO 150, PEDS 106, PSYC 135, and PSYC 139 (all other PSYC courses count as outside units).
 Students may count up to 10 units of psychology research (PSYCH 195, 197, 198), independent study (PSYCH 194), and practica (PSYCH 281) toward the Psychology major.
 Students who are teaching assistants for a Psychology course or who are enrolled in the senior Honors Program are allowed up to 15 units in independent study and research.
 Any units beyond these limits may be counted toward the 180 units required for graduation.

 With the exception of Summer 2021, Summer Quarter Psychology courses are not equivalent to courses given during the regular academic year and, while applicable toward the 70 units needed for the major, may not be used to fulfill the Introductory or Core Courses requirement.
 Additionally, a course taken during the Summer Quarter cannot be used to replace the grade of a non-Summer Quarter course, even if the title and units of the two courses are the same.